Honokaa High & Intermediate School: General information

 Honokaʻa High & Intermediate School is located in Honokaʻa in Hawaii County on the Island of Hawaiʻi.
 The campus is at coordinates 20°4′32″N 155°27′49″W, 45-527 Pakalana Street, on both the same side, and across the street from Honokaʻa Elementary School, one of its three feeder schools.
 The others are Waimea Middle School and Paauilo Intermediate School.
 The mascot is the Dragon and its school colors are green and gold.
+Honokaʻa High & Intermediate School's rival is Kohala High School.

 History

 Honokaʻa School was started in 1889 for students from the Hamakua Coastal Sugar Cane Communities and children of Parker Ranch workers.
 The high school was established a few years later.
 The weak public interest eventually grew stronger as the public realized the benefits from a high school on the Hamakua Coast of the Big Island.

 The school, originally known as Honokaʻa High & Elementary, was located at its original location on the eastern side of Pakalana Street, and in 1957 was expanded to include new elementary school buildings and a cafeteria on the western side of Pakalana Street.
 In the early 2000s, the school was broken up into Honokaʻa High & Intermediate School and Honokaʻa Elementary School.
-Honokaa High & Intermediate School's rival is Kohala High School.